MariusDevelops/random-quote-generator/README.md

 # JavaScript Mastery - Random Quote Generator

-This is a Random Quote Generator / React Advice App.
-We use React on the front end and we make get requests to Advice Slip JSON API.
+This is a Random Quote Generator / React Advice App.<br>
+We use React on the front end and we make get requests to Advice Slip JSON API.<br>
-Big thanks for project tutorial [JavaScript Mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A).
+Big thanks to [JavaScript Mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A) for project tutorial.

 ## Table of contents